Ekiti State: History

 (5) Alara of Aramoko, (6) Alaye of Efon Alaye, (7) Ajanpanda of Akure, (8) Ologotun of Ogotun, (9) Olojudo of Ido, (10) Attah of Aiyede, (11) Oloja Oke of Igbo Odo, (12) Oloye of Oye, (13) Olomuwo of Omuwo, (14) Onire of Ire, (15) Arinjale of Ise and (16) Onitaji of Itaji.

 The Orangun of Ila is sometimes classed among them, but he is only Ekiti in sympathy, being of a different family."

 The modern Ekiti state was formed from part of Ondo in 1996.
 Prior to this, it was part of the Ondo Province in the Western Region of Nigeria.
 While the non-Ekiti part of the region largely dominated geographically, Akure which was then regarded as an Ekiti town was the headquarters of Ondo province.

 Geography

 View from the top of one of The Iworoko Mountains in Ekiti State.

-The State is mainly an upland zone, rising over 250 meters above sea level.
+The State is mainly an upland zone, rising over 250 m above sea level.
 It lies on an area underlain by metamorphic rock.
 It is generally an undulating part of the country with a characteristic landscape that consists of old plains broken by step-sided out-crops that may occur singularly or in groups or ridges.

 Such rocks out-crops exist mainly at Aramoko, Efon-Alaiye, Ikere-Ekiti, Igbara-odo- ekiti and Okemesi-Ekiti.
 The State is dotted with rugged hills, notable ones being Ikere-Ekiti Hills in the south, Efon-Alaiye Hills on the western boundary and Ado-Ekiti Hills in the centre.